 • Request for Proposal (RFP)

-This is the second type of solicited business proposal when customers have a problem but do not really know how to solve it.
+This is the second type of solicited business proposal when customers have a problem but do not know how to solve it.
 As a result, they expect businesses and freelance specialists to propose their ideas or solutions.
-Requests for proposals should also include a cost component so that clients could choose the most cost-effective solution.
+Proposal requests should also include a cost component so clients can choose the most cost-effective solution.
 However, there are no specific requirements for information to be included in these proposals or the type of information organizations must provide to win the bid.

 • Request for Quote (RFQ)

-Request for the quote is the third type of solicited business proposal, which is designed to evaluate and analyze the average market rates for products and services.
+Request for the quote is the third type of solicited business proposal designed to evaluate and analyze the average market rates for products and services.

 TopThesis - TOP Quality THESIS Writing